nspyre-org/nspyre/docs/install.rst

 You will see that everything is installed from *conda-forge*.
-It is desirable to have all the packages come from the same repository due to compiling complexities, ABI compatibility, and consistent build environments (beyond the scope of this discussion).
+It is desirable to have all the packages come from the same repository due to compiling complexities, ABI compatibility, and consistent build environments (beyond the scope of discussion).
+The ``channel_priority`` can be set to ``strict`` so that only the highest priority channel is even searched when updating or installing; however, there are a few exceptions where a package is needed from *defaults* so this config parameter should not be modified.

 Finally, by default the base environment will always be active upon opening the terminal (you probably didn't need to run ``conda activate`` above).
 Specifically, the ``miniconda3/bin``